grimesjp05/Meteors/README.md

 # Meteors
-My own version of the classic game Meteor
+My own version of the classic game Asteroids